the-turing-way/the-turing-way/book/website/afterword/contributor-records.md

 > This seems extremely wasteful and I'm convinced we can and should do better.
 > In particular, I feel a lot can be done to improve the effective re-use of data produced by research projects.
 > While there has been significant progress in recent years in the amount of data published alongside research articles, there is still a wide gulf between open data and re-usable data.
-> In terms of research areas, I'm fascinated by the brain and especially the approach of understanding the brain by "faking it" (i.e. modelling and simulation).
+> In terms of research areas, I'm fascinated by the brain and especially the approach of understanding the brain by "faking it" (like modelling and simulation).
 > I'm particularly interested in robots as a way of embodying these models in the real world.
 > I believe the Turing Way can impact positively in both these areas.
 > By providing recommended working practices and guidance on associated tooling, we can make it easy for researchers to do the right thing.